Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 - $\text{weight}_i$ reflects how "irregular" (uncertain) parameter $i$ is
 - $w$ is a gain parameter

-**Key Insight:** This is NOT a true gradient—it's a "pseudo-gradient" that:
+**Key Insight:** This is NOT a true gradient.
+It is a "pseudo-gradient" that:
 - Points all parameters toward reducing global energy
 - Weights uncertain parameters more heavily (they need more correction)
 - Requires only scalar feedback (global $E$), not per-parameter derivatives

-This mechanism is analogous to the "nudge" in Equilibrium Propagation [Scellier & Bengio 2017]—enabling credit assignment without backprop through problematic paths.
+This mechanism is analogous to the "nudge" in Equilibrium Propagation [Scellier & Bengio 2017], enabling credit assignment without backprop through problematic paths.

 ---